 Is there a diary of events?

-The school calendar is published on the website and our fortnightly bulletins contain all the latest updates on news and events.
+The school calendar is published on the home page of website and our fortnightly bulletins contain all the latest updates on news and events.

 How do we find out about the after school clubs offered?